onecompiler/cheatsheets/cpp.md

 * `main()`: main function is the entry point of any C++ program.
 * `return 0`: To end the main function

-#### A Usefull Hack for Competitive Programming
-* `#include <bits/stdc++.h>`: Instead of including multiple header files just include this file .
-It will automatically inlcude all the needed Header files by itself.
-This will save time when doing CP.
 #### How to compile a program in C++

 Open your terminal, Navigate to the directory where you have saved your program.
 Consider firstprogram.cpp is the name of your program.